prolajumokeoni/The-Next-Web/README.md

 # HTML/CSS Responsive Design Project (Clone of thenextweb website)

 This project is a responsive website  developed in the HTML & CSS project of the Microverse main curriculum.
 It is a collaborative project intended to showcase  the use of media queries to make website responsive.
-It is a clone of the [thenext website](https://thenextweb.com/).
+It is a clone of the [The Next Website](https://thenextweb.com/).
 We made the cloned website adaptive to different standard screen sizes ( mobile, tablet, and desktop).

 ## Desktop